documents4j/documents4j/README.md

                                       .build();
 ```

 An `AggregatingConverter` cannot generally guarantee the success of an individual conversion if an aggregated `IConverter` becomes inoperative during a conversion process.
-The aggregating converter does however eventually discover a converter' inaccessibility and removes it from cerculation.
+The aggregating converter does however eventually discover a converter' inaccessibility and removes it from circulation.
 For being notified of such events, it is possible to register a delegate as an `IConverterFailureCallback`.
 It is also possible to request regular health checks when creating a converter.
 Doing so, inoperative converters are checked for their state and removed on failure in fixed time intervals.

 Exception hierarchy
 -------------------